denten-books/plain-text/2-device.md

 [^ln1-consensus]: The literature on consensual governance, for example, going back to Hobbes, Locke, and Mill, often touches on the problem of lapsed consent.
-Roughly: What makes whatever compacts made by past generations still valid today?
+To paraphrase, they ask: What makes whatever compacts made by past generations still valid today?

 ### 2.1 Technique / Technics